waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`stun_npc` Tool:** This tool freezes an NPC's movement.
 It does NOT make the NPC traversable; you must still navigate around them.
 - **Evolution via Trade:** MACHOKE, KADABRA, HAUNTER, and GRAVELER evolve only by being traded.
 - **`path_plan` vs `autopress_buttons`:** `path_plan` is for coordinate-based overworld movement. `autopress_buttons` is for menu-based button string execution.
 Confusing them leads to critical tool failures.
+- **Defeated Trainers as Obstacles:** Trainers in the Azalea Gym remain as solid, impassable objects even after being defeated.
+Routes must be planned around them.

 ## 5. Tile Mechanics
 - **BOOKSHELF:** Impassable.
 (Confirmed in Cianwood Pharmacy).